sageserpent-open/curium/README.md

 ### How did this come about? ###

-This was broken out of the [Plutonium](https://github.com/sageserpent-open/plutonium) project as a standalone library, as I felt it could be useful in general - this is why there is quite a bit of commit history prior to the initial 0.1.0 release; it has been extracted from the Plutonium commit history.
+This was broken out of the [Plutonium](https://github.com/sageserpent-open/plutonium) project as a standalone library, as I felt it could be useful in general.

 ### Does this really work with real code? ###